de Broglie-Bohm formulation of Dirac fields: Introduction

 In the dBB theory due to Bohm, the pre-determined hidden variables are the initial positions of particles, and the non-local behaviour can be seen in the fact that the motion of a particle is guided by the universal wave function itself determined by all other particles.
 When general relativistic constraints are considered, it is not difficult to see where a possible conflict might then arise.

 A conflict of this type might be resolved by recovering Lorentz covariance through a foliation of space-time \cite{md}, which may be unobservable and thus not in conflict with relativity in any observation \cite{dgnsz}.
-Nevertheless, a preferred foliation introduces a privileged time and so it is still incomatible with relativity, even if not at a practical level.
+Nevertheless, a preferred foliation introduces a privileged time and so it is still incompatible with relativity even if not at practical levels.

 A conflict such as the above could also not appear in the first place if we worked in a relativistic version of the dBB theory from the start.
 That is, instead of asking how the dBB theory can be made relativistic, we ask how an already relativistic theory can be written in dBB form.